SRombauts/UEPlasticPlugin/README.md

 - improve "status" efficiency by batching requests by folders instead of file by file
 - add a global source control menu "Sync/Update" instead of "Sync" on folder's context menu
 - add a top-menu option to "undo all changes" in the project
 - add a "clean directory" or "checkin deleted files"
+- add a setting to pass the --update option to "checkin"
+- add a setting to tell UE if Plastic SCM is configured to use "read-only flags" like Perforce

 #### Bugs
 .6 Checkout in a not up-to-date workspace: checkin fails silently.